 The interior of the church is covered with flat ceilings with mentioned above “chests” in the nave, covered with colorful polychromes.
-The arcade of the chancel received an ogival form, while four windows set in the southern wall of the nave were framed with richly profiled late Gothic jambs topped with ogee arches.
+The arcade of the chancel received an ogival form, while four windows set in the southern wall of the nave were framed with richly moulded late Gothic jambs topped with ogee arches.
 This form was also given to the window in the eastern wall of the presbytery.
 The window frames were decorated with ornamental decorations.
 The northern façade of the church, in accordance with the medieval building tradition, was devoid of openings, and there were probably no windows before the tower was added to the western wall.

 The church is one of the best preserved and most interesting late Gothic timber monuments in the Małopolska region.
 It still has sacral functions, but it is open to visitors.
 Due to the fact that it is less known than the timber monuments of Małopolska added on the UNESCO list, it is not so crowded with tourists.
 Also noteworthy is the very positive and friendly attitude towards tourists, of the person caring for the monument at a time when there are no masses.

 Today the inner walls and ceiling of the nave and the presbytery are decorated with Renaissance polychromies from the 17th century (partially reconstructed).
 The most valuable monument is a late-Gothic group of the Crucifixion from the beginning of the 16th century set on a chancel arch.
 Attention is also drawn to the original, late-Gothic windows and portals shaped in the ogee and pointed arches, as well as preserved timber doors with Gothic iron fittings.